Skip to content

 Detectors

-3. Session - the locale stored on a previous request.
+3. Session - locale from a previous request.

 6. fallback_locale from config/app.php.

-Only the URL and route action can override an existing session or cookie.
-If neither carries a locale signal (the request came in as /about rather than /de/about or /de/ueber), SetLocale keeps using the session/cookie value: that's deliberate, so a user who once picked German isn't reset to English every time they hit an unprefixed link, and RedirectLocale can send them to the prefixed variant.
+Only URL and route action override an existing session/cookie.
+Without a URL signal (request came in as /about, not /de/about), SetLocale keeps the session/cookie value.
+That way a user who picked German isn't reset to English on every unprefixed link, and RedirectLocale can send them to the prefixed variant.

-1. UserDetector - reads the locale from the authenticated user model (if available).
+• UserDetector - reads from the authenticated user model.

 php